pagespace/pagespace/docs/intro.md

 uncluttered UI.
 We recognize that some features are not suitable or necessary for all users and are, therefore, hidden behind different user roles

-Pagespace is not a CMS, its a website management system.
+Pagespace is not a pure CMS, its a website management system.
 Although it contains basic content management capabilities, its architecture is oriented around managing the domain model of a website.